-The third highest source of compensation costs following slips, trips and falls, and pupil assaults, was injuries caused lifting or moving things.
-Other actionable injuries from using poorly maintained equipment, trapping hands in doors, exposure to asbestos, and objects falling onto teachers' heads.
+The third highest source of compensation costs following slips, trips and falls, and pupil assaults, was injuries caused lifting

 Amanda Brown, the assistant general secretary at the National Union of Teachers, said schools needed better risk assessments.

 "Compensation is only available where the employer should have known of a risk and failed to take reasonable steps to avoid an injury," she said.